 RADIO AND TELEVISION MIRROR, published monthly by Macfadden Publications.
-Inc., WashIngton and South Avenues, Dunellen, New Jersey.
-General Offices: 205 East 42nd Street, New York, N. Y. Editorial and advertising offices: Chanin Building, 122 East 42nd Street, New York.
-Bernarr Macfadden, President; Wesley F. Pape, Secretary; Irene T. Kennedy, Treasurer; Walter Hanlon, Advertising Director.
+Inc., Washington and South Avenues, Dunellen, New Jersey.
+General Offices: 205 East 42nd Street.
+New York, N. Y. Editorial and advertising offices: Chanin Building, 122 East 42nd Street, New York.
+Bernarr Macfadden, President; Wesley F. Pape, Recretary; Irene T. Kennety, Treasurer: Walter Hanlon, Advertising Director.
 Chicago office: 333 North Michigan Avenue.
-C. H. Shattuck, Mgr.
+C. H. Shattuck.
+Mgr.
 San Francisco office: 1658 Russ Building.
 Lee Andrews, Mgr.
-Entered as second-class matter September 14, 1933, at the Post Office at Dunellen, New Jersey, under the Act of March 3, 1879.
-Price in United States, Canada and Newfoundiand \$1.00 a year.
+Entered as second-class matter September 14, 1933, at the Post office at Dunellen.
+New Jersey, under the Art of March 3, 1879.
+Price in United States.
+Canada and Newfoundland \$1.00 a year.
 10c a copy.
-In U. S. Territories, Possessions, Cuba, Mexico, Haiti, Dominican Republic, Spain and Possessions, and Central and South American countries, excepting British Honduras, British, Dutch and French Guiana, \$150 a year; all other countries \$2.50 a year.
-While Manuscripts, Photographs and Drawings are submitted at the owner's risk, every effort will be made to return those found unavailable if accompanied by sufficient 1st class postage, and explicit name and address.
-Contributors are especially advised to be sure to retain copies of their contributions; otherwise they are taking unnecessary risk.
-Unaccepted letters for the "What Do You Want to Say?" department will not be returned, and we will not be responsible for any losses of such matter contributed.
+In U. S. Territorles, Possessions, Cuba.
+Mexico.
+Haiti.
+Dominican Republic.
+Spain and Possessions, and Central and South American countries 2.50 a year.
+While Manuscripts.
+Photographs and Drawings are submitted at the owner's risk, every effort will be made to return those found unavailable if accompanied by sufficient 1st class postage, and explicit name and address.
+Contributors are especially advised to be sure or retain copies of their contributions; otherwise they are taking unnecessary risk.
+Unaccepted letters for the "What Do You Want to Say?" department will not be returned, and we will not be resonatible for any losses of such matter contributed.
 All submissions become the property of the magazine.
-(Member of Macfadden Women's Group,) Copyright, 1930, by the Macfadden Publications, Inc., The contents of this magazine msy not be printed, either wholly or in part, without permission.
+(Member of Macfadden Women's Group.)
+Copyright, 1930, by the Macfadden Publications, Inc. The contents of this magazine msy not be printed, either wholly or in part, without permission.